imliuyzh/lfs101x-notes/chapter7.md

 Symbolic links take no extra space on the filesystem (unless their names are very long).
 They are extremely convenient, as they can easily be modified to point to different places.

-Unlike hard links, soft links can point to objects even on different filesystems, partitions, and/or disks and other media, which may or may not be currently available or even exist.
+Unlike hard links, soft links can point to objects even on different filesystems, partitions, and/or disks and other media.
 In the case where the link does not point to a currently available or existing object, you obtain a dangling link.

 ## Viewing Files